 As mentioned earlier, there is a number of factors the scientists have determined to be factor attracting the female mosquitos towards the prey.
 Primarily, mosquitoes can detect carbon dioxide released from a person’s lung along with 340 different chemicals by their antennae.
 Octenol is one of those chemicals releases from human perspiration.
 This chemical also attracts mosquitoes.
 The mosquito has maxillary pulp as which is sensitive to heat, helps to locate warm bodies near it.
 The mosquito can also see through its compound eyes in the visible light spectrum.
 So, both heat and light can lure the mosquito into the trap.

 Water bodies are the breeding ground of mosquitoes.
 So, humid air is also a matter of interest for mosquitoes.

 One other interesting fact is that the mosquitos especially like biting the person shortly after consuming beer.
 Also, scientists have suggested that some people are more attracted to insects than others due to their genetics.
 If you are staying in a rural area, you will find that mosquitos are more attracted to cows than humans!

 Indoor Mosquito Traps or Outdoor Only?

-Mosquitos can hide inside your house during daytime and hence only outdoor unit can’t destroy all of them.
+Mosquitos can hide inside your house during the daytime and hence only outdoor units can’t destroy all of them.
 Indoor units are cheap and have small area coverage.
-They use heat or UV light to lure the insect and for best result, leave the room or mosquito will target you instead of the trap.
+They use heat or UV light to lure the insect and for the best result, leave the room or the mosquito will target you instead of the trap.

-7 Best Mosquito Traps For Indoor, Outdoor & Overall Usages
+7 Best Mosquito Traps For Indoor & Outdoor

 1. DynaTrap Insect Trap (DT2000XL) Mosquito Traps For Indoor Usages